-All awardees will be featured as Sherman Center Research Fellows on the organization's web site and in Center communications.
+All awardees will be featured as Sherman Center Research Fellows on the organization's website and in Center communications.
 Additional expectations of awardees include:

-- At the project's mid-point: submission of a progress report, including current status of the project and budget expenditures. - Within three months of project completion: a budget summary for the full project and written report about key outcomes, which will be shared on the Center's web site and in other forums. - Attendance and a possible presentation at Sherman Center activities and events.
+- At the project's mid-point, submission of a progress report, including the current status of the project and budget expenditures. - Within three months of project completion, a budget summary for the full project and a written report about key outcomes will be shared on the Center's website. - Attendance and a possible presentation at Sherman Center activities and events.